 When you shop, what kind of purse or handbag do you take with you?
 Is it huge and filled with your entire world?
 That could be the source of your lower back spine pain.
 Actually, according to the American Chiropractic Association, it could be causing pain from your neck and shoulder all down your back.
 Their recommendation is to keep your purse under 10 percent of your body weight—when filled.

 Carrying too many shopping bags may also be an issue.
 If you’re concentrating the bags on one side of your body, you could be throwing off your balance.
-Not only can this be dangerous because you will have a greater chance of falling and injuring yourself, but you could be putting strain on your back, neck, and shoulder.
+Not only can this be dangerous because you will have a greater chance of falling and injuring yourself, but you could be putting strain on your back, neck, and arm pain.
 If you must shop till you drop, so to speak, at least remember to distribute the bags evenly to protect yourself from lower back spine pain.

 The wrong shoes